ronjalarsson/EC_Python_dive-log/README.md

 # dive-log
 This is a project for a course in my school, EC Utbildning, where I build a dive log to record my dives.

+# freediving
+My biggest passion in life is - you guessed it - freediving.
+For this project in school we are building an API and a programme that communicates with the a database.
+There should also seed file where we can seed data to the database.
+So I decided to build a personal dive log to log my freedives.

 # file structure
 There are a total of 8 files in this project as described below.